 Protection of species in parks and reserves

-All native animals living in NSW national parks and reserves are legally protected under the Biodiversity Conservation Act 2016.
+All plants and animals living in NSW national parks and reserves are legally protected under the National Parks and Wildlife Act 1974.

-Although most species of native mammals, birds, reptiles and amphibians are protected throughout the state, OEH can license people and organisations to control, hold and trade in protected species.
+Although most species of native mammals, birds, reptiles and amphibians are protected throughout the state, the department can licence people and organisations to control, hold and trade in protected species.
 For example, people can be licensed to: